 It is most likely due to the fact that the original sheet pan melted chocolate had almonds scattered throughout.
 And when broken into various pieces, it resembled the surface of the bark on a bumpy tree.

-Ever since that time, there have been several candies described as bark.
+Ever since that time, there have been several candies that identify as bark.
 The most common one is Peppermint Bark that is a popular treat around the Christmas holiday.

 Although you may think of Peanut Brittle in the same way because it takes on the form of a sheet pan and broken into random pieces.
 However it can not be called bark because it isn’t made from melted chocolate or candy melts.